GammaCascade/GCascade/README.md

 # GCascade
 gamma-ray propagation package for Wolfram Mathematica

-To use GCascade dowload the .wl and .nb files and place them in the same directory as the library folder.
+To use GCascade dowload the .wl and .nb files and place them in the same directory as the libraries folder.

-NOTE: As of April 1,2018 the library files is in the process of being made avilable.
-Please check back soon.
+NOTE: Decompressing the 7zip files will produce a single directory titled "Libraries".
+Inside this directory, there is a set of .csv files needed to run CCascade.